HuiranLiu/Long-distance-travel-human-mobility/sir-simulation/readme.md

 ## Visualization

 The csv file in the visualization directory contains the output of various runs performed on a graph with $n=1,000,000$ nodes and a radius of $r=1.5$.
-Data of this file can be supplied to the Jupyter notebook to be plotted in 3-D and was used to generate the figure in the Supplementary Information.
+The data of this file can be supplied to the Jupyter notebook to be plotted in 3-D. The resulting figure was included in the paper's Supplementary Information.